ewilsey/MART441/HW-3/readme.md

 from HW-1 and thus forgot to add the first three lines of code which included the body and html.
 Then after I got it to work, that's when I lost my document.write because I imagine that it's hidden by this background image.
-Resizing the body/html portion to 50% from 100% didn't work either.
+Resizing the body/html in style.css to 50% from 100% didn't work.
+Moving the background position to the bottom didn't work.